wp-plugins/ecwid-shopping-cart/readme.txt

 == Changelog ==
 = 3.0.1 =
 - Added Russian translation of the new plugin settings and registration pages
+- Temporary fix for low quality images in the recently viewed products sidebar widget
 - Fixed a few layout issues on the new registration page in the plugin backend